Kimdekker/ANC-walls-for-smarthome-IoT-prototype/README.md

 ## ESP32 code

-So lets set up the ESP32 code: ps. make sure you replace SSID and password with your WiFi credentials, and replace the server url with your own.
+So lets set up the ESP32 code: ps. make sure you replace SSID and password with your WiFi credentials, and replace the server url with your own. (in this manual it is http://localhost:4200/getGoogleCalendarEvents)...

 ```
 #include <WiFi.h>